CRosenauer/Graduate-Student-Admissions-System/README.md

-Graduate Student Admissions System
+# Graduate Student Admissions System
 Written by: Chris Rosenauer and Yuchun He

-TODO
-As most work in process projects, the graduate student admissions system is far from perfect.
-Here I have listed some of potential changes of the graduate student admissions system that would improve functionality, usability, or modification.

- * Automate testing.
- * Clean up unused code.
- * Generalize specific functions to be used with both the domestic and international student linked list members.
- * Improve program modularity.

-OVERVIEW
+# Contents

+ Overview
+ Additional Features
+ IDE Usage Notes
+ Compilation with Makefile
+ Future Improvements

+# Overview

 This project is a graduate student admissions system written in C++ with the purpose of organizing the admission of registered potential graduate students.
+The graduate student admissions system was initially created as a school project at Simon Fraser University.
+The project is fully functional, and while I am not currently updating this project I intend to improve and expand upon it's functionality in the future.
-The graduate student admissions system is capible of the following:
+The graduate student admissions system is currently capible of the following:

  * Storing domestic and international students in seperate amd mergable linked lists.